shapeshiftONE/onerepo/es/shapeshift/shapeshift-dao/being-a-fox.md

 Nuestra cultura en ShapeShift ha estado anclada a tres valores: esperamos que nuestros Foxes sean amables, Pioneros, e íntegros.

 Éstos valores han sido esenciales para desarrollar la cultura ShapeShift  hasta éste punto.
-Además,van de la mano con nuestro objetivo de alineación hacia auto custodia, decentralizacion y un ecosistema crypto amplio del que siempre hemos sido parte.
-ShapeShift ha tenido suerte de tener un equipo de personas inmensamente talentosas que abrazaron éstos principios durante los años, y   yo estoy seguro que ellos ayudarán a crear el núcleo de una comunidad decentralizada amable y pionera    am que demostrará gran integridad en todo lo que hagan. sure they will help create the core of a kind and pioneering decentralized community that shows great integrity in everything they do.
+Además,van de la mano con nuestro objetivo de alineación hacia la auto-custodia, decentralizacion y un ecosistema crypto amplio del que siempre hemos sido parte.
+ShapeShift ha tenido suerte de tener un equipo de personas inmensamente talentosas que abrazaron éstos principios durante los años, y   yo estoy seguro que ellos ayudarán a crear el núcleo de una comunidad decentralizada amable y pionera que demostrará gran integridad en todo lo que hagan.

 Obviously, moving forward I have no particular right or ability to influence what the meaning of a ShapeShift FOX is; that will ultimately be up to the community and will evolve over time.
 With that said, I still think perhaps we can collectively steer things in a positive direction by presenting this “Foxifesto” below to give an idea of what being a FOX has meant historically and hopefully lay a foundation for what it can mean in the decentralized future that we all build together.